knightsofthe4th/krakyn_desktop/README.md

 # krakyn_desktop
-Desktop client implementation of the krakyn protocol
+A desktop client implementation for the krakyn protocol